-APS investigators respond to reports of possible abuse or neglect of vulnerable adults living in their home or in a facility where there is an allegation of mistreatment by someone who is not a facility employee.
+APS investigators respond to reports of possible abuse or neglect of vulnerable adults living at home or in a facility.

-APS findings of abuse, neglect, financial exploitation, or abandonment can keep you from working or volunteering with children or vulnerable adults for the rest of your life.
+If APS makes a finding against you of abuse, neglect, financial exploitation, or abandonment, you may be unable to work or volunteer with children or vulnerable adults for the rest of your life.
 Read this to learn your rights and responsibilities when APS makes a finding against you.

 *If you or someone you know may be the victim of abuse, neglect, exploitation or abandonment, read Protecting Elders and Vulnerable Adults from Abuse and Neglect.

 If someone reports abuse, neglect, exploitation or abandonment of a vulnerable adult to APS, APS must investigate.
 Vulnerable adults can be any of these: